 It is interesting to note, the Reform and Conservative movements each have 4 votes in the Conference: Union for Reform Judaism, Central Conference of American (Reform) Rabbis, Women of Reform Judaism and ARZA, Association of Reform Zionists of America, United Synagogue of Conservative Judaism, Rabbinical Assemly (of Conservative Rabbis), Women’s League for Conservative Judaism and Mercaz, the Zionist Organization of the Conservative Movement.
 They constituted almost half of the positive votes that J Street received, and they claim the system was unfair; it was, in their favor, and they still lost the vote.

 In addition, the Conference by-laws were last updated under the committee chairmanship of Rabbi Joel Meyers, then, Executive Vice President of the Rabbinical Assembly of Conservative Judaism.
 This reminds me of the kid in the school-yard who makes the rules, in his favor, but when he loses the game, claims it was unfair.

 In making these declarations, Rabbis Jacobs and Schonfeld presume to speak for the aggregate membership of the Reform and Conservative synagogues nationwide.
 Is the majority of the membership of AIPAC not comprised of Reform or Conservative Jews?
 Needless to say, they don’t support J Street.
 Many Reform and Conservative Jews that I have spoken to in the last few weeks have told me, that they believe that J Street is not healthy for Israel.
 I wonder what the individual members of these movements really think.

-About the Author: Executive Vice President, Emeritus National Council of Young Israel; Co-Chairman, American Friends of The International Young Israel Movement, Israel region
+About the Author: Rabbi Pesach Lerner is executive vice president emeritus of the National Council of Young Israel and co-chairman of American Friends of The International Young Israel Movement, Israel region.